Lucie, Lady Duff-Gordon: Early life

-Lucie was born on 24 June 1821, in Queen Square, Westminster, to John Austin (1790–1859), a jurist, and his wife, Sarah Austin, a translator.
-Lucie's father was a professor of jurisprudence and a noted intellectual while her mother who was well educated for a woman of the time was used to discussing politics on an equal footing with men.
+Lucie Austin was born on 24 June 1821, in Queen Square, Westminster, to John Austin (1790–1859), a jurist, and his wife, Sarah Austin, a translator.
+Lucie's father was a professor of jurisprudence and a noted intellectual while her mother was well educated for a woman of the time, used to discussing politics on an equal footing with men.